AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-tools-suite.md

 When you update to ECE-Tools 2002.1.0 or later, you automatically update to the latest versions of the other packages, which are dependencies for the `ece-tools` package.
 See [Cloud metapackage](../development/overview.md#cloud-metapackage) for a list of dependencies.

-New version of ece-tools (2002.2.0)  is available only with php version 8.1 and higher (8.2, 8.3).
-Older php versions were deprecated (7.4, 7.3, 7.2).
-You can use previous  version of ece-tools with old php versions.
+The new version of `ece-tools` (2002.2.0)  is available with PHP version 8.1 and higher (8.2, 8.3) only.
+Older PHP versions were deprecated (7.4, 7.3, 7.2).
+You can use previous versions of `ece-tools` with old PHP versions.